mustafaalmutawa/cs326-final-yukon/docs/milestone2.md

 # Breakdown of Labor
 We worked collaboratively during this phase, with each's work receiving feedback from the whole team.
 Below is the breakdown of what each member worked on significantly.

 Nitish : I worked on creating all the GET express request so that each GET request will return a static HTML page.
 I also worked on the CRUD operation seen in the Crud.js file.
+This is seen as I contributed in writing the login register and deleteUser crud operations.

 Alex: